 The respondent described the officers taking some food from their car and offering them some meat, supposedly chicken.
 However, according to the respondent, they later found out it was be pork.

 “They (the Romanian officers) forced five or six guys to eat pork.
 They were also making jokes of our religion.”

-Around 2:00 am the groups were brought together and each member was forced to lay down on the belly for the approximate duration of 10 minutes.
-Then, a car showed up beyond the border they were close to.
-The Romanian officers ordered the group to leave and to go towards the indicated Serbian police car, telling them:
+Around 2:00 am the respondent describes how the groups were brought together and each member was forced to lay down on the belly for the approximate duration of 10 minutes.
+Then, a car showed up from beyond the border they were close to.
+The alleged Romanian officers ordered the group to leave and to go towards the indicated Serbian police car, telling them:

 “You have to go there and don’t come back anymore to Romania”

-While the Romanian police stood by on the Romanian side of the border, the group walked alone to reach the Serbian police car, but reportedly 5/6 of the group-members could not walk properly and they needed the help of the others member’s group.
+While the Romanian police stood by on the Romanian side of the border, the group walked alone to reach the Serbian police car, but reportedly 5/6 of the group-members could not walk properly and they needed the help of the others members of the group.
 Once they arrived to the Serbian officers 10 minutes later, they let them go.
 According to the respondent, they were somewhere near the Serbian village Markovac and they needed to walk an hour more until they could find a bus stop.
-They could take the bus at 7:00 and they finally arrive in Belgrade around 11 am on January 6th.
+They reportedly took the bus at 7:00 and they finally arrived in Belgrade around 11 am on January 6th.

 “When we came back we couldn’t even sleep because of the pain”